 Is your mentor empathetic?
 We must have tough skin to weather the trading storms but a good mentor can relate to your experiences.
-A good coach will listen and help, not judgmental or critical.
+Look for a good listener, not judgmental or critical.
 Maintaining confidence is crucial in this business.

 - I never forget my trading roots, hence I relate to every emotion, every challenge.

 Is your coach accessible?
-If your mentor flips you off to someone else or is tardy in replying to your needs, he/she may not be the right fit.
+If your mentor flips you off to others or is tardy in replying, he/she may not be the right fit.
 If you're concerned about a position, your personal relationship coach should be right there all the way.

-- I personally answer all your queries.
-I only accept as many students as I can handle.
+- I personally answer all your queries, only accepting as many clients as feasible.

 Coaching rates: are their costs reasonable?
 If it's too high, you spend more time worried about costs.
 If it's too low, your coach is likely incompetent.
 Don't dicker to save a few cents.
-Spend the money to learn what you need.
-A good coach is well worth it.
+A good coach is well worth the cost.

-- Despite my business advisors suggesting I raise rates, I want to enable the masses.
+- Despite my business advisors suggesting I raise rates, I aim to please the masses.

 Does your coach display his/her results?
 Make sure it's all out there.
 No hypothetical or theoretical results.
-All too many gurus show 20/20 hindsight... anyone can produce history.
+All too many gurus show 20/20 hindsight.
+Anyone can show history.
 Real traders would be proud of their real trade results.

 - I display my real trades to members.
 Live trade subscribers witness it first hand.

 Count how many times they use words... like 'if only', 'would have', 'should have', 'could have'.
 These words suggest regret or missed opportunities.
 If a trade sets up, do it.
 Simple.
-Don't say 'I should have bought it'.
 Say 'I did buy it'.
 Look for commitment.

 - I banned the use of certain words in my vocabulary.
 They serve no useful purpose.

 Does your coach accept responsibility?
 Good traders/trainers are in a constant state of learning.
-An effective coach will accept the stumbles and ill advised guidance from time to time.
+An effective coach will accept the stumbles from time to time.
 You likely don't want someone who always diverts blame.

 - No one is immune to missteps.
 When I err, my members are the first to know.

 Commit to you, the subscriber.
 Look for a mentor who will be engaged, there when you need them, even if just to vent about a particular trade.
-Maybe they can shed a fresh approach, keep you focused, grounded... whatever it takes to succeed.
+Maybe they can keep you focused, grounded... whatever it takes to succeed.

 - If I accept you, we are committed.
 Expect to make money.
 Quickly.
 Consistently.